Nikon D800E versus Nikon D700

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D800 indeed provides movie recording capabilities, while the D700 does not.
 The highest resolution format that the D800 can use is 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The D800 and the D700 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Nikon D800E and Nikon D700 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D800E (⇒ rgt)||optical||YES||3.2||921||fixed||no||8000||4.0||12||no|